-Slow Food Sonoma County North is offering a grant of $500 to a local farmer or rancher in Sonoma County who meets the eligibility criteria below.
-2018-19 grant applications are due by July 15, 2018.
+Slow Food Sonoma County North is offering a grant of $1000 to a local farmer or rancher in Sonoma County who meets the eligibility criteria below.

 The applicant must: